TUDa-VLAOrga/VLAOrga/docs/setup.md

     docker compose [build|up] db

-We hewever strongly recommend using the `db` container for the postgres database, as setting up and configuring postgres on a local machine is not straightforward.
+We however strongly recommend using the `db` container for the postgres database, as setting up and configuring postgres on a local machine is not straightforward.

 If you're running the backend inside a docker container, note that we build it including the Java binary,